 The Morris Feinmann Homes Trust provides financial support for elderly Jewish people, particularly holocaust survivors and refugees, who are unable to fund the cost of residential and nursing care.

-The MFH Trust will endeavour to ensure the comfort and wellbeing of old and needy persons of the Jewish faith, particularly for such of them who are refugees from racial or religious persecution.
+The Morris Feinmann Homes Trust's principle objective was to ensure the comfort and wellbeing of old and needy persons of the Jewish faith, particularly for such of them who were refugees from racial or religious persecution.

 From its founding in 1953 up until 2013, this was achieved by operating the much-loved Morris Feinmann Home.

 On 19th June 2017, after a 4-year period during which there was no facility on the Didsbury site, the Belong Morris Feinmann Village will open its doors to new residents after a £12m redevelopment.

 The new Village will be operated by the award-winning charity, Belong.
 The Trustees themselves ceased operating a care home when the old facility was closed in 2013.
 However, the Trustees' work will still continue.